 - In DC: The New Frontier, Death Seeker Joe kills the T-Rex that murdered his friends by jumping down its throat while holding live grenades.

-- Agent K letting the bug eat him so he can retrieve his gun at the climax of Men in Black.
-Trope Namer.
+- Men in Black, the Trope Namer: Agent K goads the Bug into eating him so that he can retrieve his gun at the climax of the film.

 - Hellboy is swallowed up by the Ogdru Jahad monster and blows it from within with a handful of grenades.

-- In Mega Snake, this is the only way the Mega Snake can be killed; by standing completely still and calm, allowing it to swallow you whole so you can cut its heart out.
+- Mega Snake: This is the only way the Mega Snake can be killed; by standing completely still and calm, allowing it to swallow you whole so you can cut its heart out.

 - In The Nightside novel Nightingale's Lament, John lets the Primal swallow him, knowing they'll try to possess his body and won't be able to handle it.